jblanked/WebCrawler-FlipperZero/README.md

 **Web Crawler** is a custom application designed for the Flipper Zero device, allowing users to configure and manage HTTP requests directly from their Flipper Zero.

 ## Requirements
-- WiFi Dev Board for Flipper Zero with FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP
+- WiFi Dev Board or Raspberry Pi Pico W for Flipper Zero with FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP
 - WiFi Access Point

 ## Installation
 - Download from the Official Flipper App Store: https://lab.flipper.net/apps/web_crawler